parse-community/blog/_posts/2019-03-05-platform-update.md

 ## What are we working on?

 - The addition of support for __GraphQL__ is well underway for Parse Server, see [#5014](https://github.com/parse-community/parse-server/pull/5014) and [#5304](https://github.com/parse-community/parse-server/pull/5304)
-- We're working on cleaning up the platform website and giving more love to this blog
+- We're working on cleaning up the platform website and giving more love to this blog - I'm working on adding a tweet button to the blog (have a look below, it might be there now!)
 - [Phill Wiggins](https://github.com/phillwiggins) is working on a [__Parse Flutter SDK__](https://github.com/phillwiggins/flutter_parse_sdk) with __14 releases and over 150 commits in 2019 alone__
 - As always we are continually improving the docs, fixing bugs and merging pull requests